If you have experienced one or more of the following symptoms in the last 24 hours, call 911 so you can be evaluated at

 If you are a student and were diagnosed with COVID-19, please visit ReportCOVID.wm.edu to initiate case management that will help you navigate living, study and work while respecting your privacy.

-If you are an employee or a student who lives off campus and you have tested positive for COVID-19, please also vist ReportCOVID.wm.edu to initiate case management that will help you navigate living, study and work after a positive test result, while protecting your privacy.
+If you are an employee or a student who lives off campus and you have tested positive for COVID-19, please also vist ReportCOVID.wm.edu to initiate case management that will help you navigate living, study and work after a positive test result, while respecting your privacy.
 You should plan to isolate in your permanent home or off-campus residence.